TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 Next, we define the lambda function `keep`, which stores the sum from each segment into the vector sums.

-Finally, we call the function `reduceAllSegments` (\ref TNL::Algorithms::Segments::reduceAllSegments) to compute the reductions in the segments, first, using `fetch_full` and then, using `fetch_brief`.
+Finally, we call the function \ref Segments_reduceAllSegments "reduceAllSegments" to compute the reductions in the segments, first, using `fetch_full` and then, using `fetch_brief`.
 In both cases, we use the functor `TNL::Plus` for the reduction operation.
 We then print the results, which